 - Character death in TriadCity is permanent; in DikuMUD & CircleMUD characters respawned after losing experience points.
 We've added code to the TriadCity platform so that death inside the Midgaard World is as it was in the originals.

 - Descriptions in DikuMUD and CircleMUD were static.
-In TriadCity they can potentially vary dynamically by very many attributes.
+In TriadCity they can vary dynamically.
 The most obvious is that (many) Room descriptions change by time of day.
 But they can also vary by character alignment, gender, current attributes, life histories, Skills, and other factors.
 As far as we know this subjectivity is unique to TriadCity.
 For Midgaard we've removed nearly all of this dynamic variability, so that our emulation is almost as static as the original.

 - TriadCity has sound, smell, taste and touch descriptions; DikuMUD and CircleMud did not.
 We've limited our emulation to vision-only descriptions: like the originals, there are no sounds, smells, tastes or touches in our Midgaard.

 - Levels in TriadCity are individual to each character.
-In DikuMUD and CircleMUD they were identical to all characters belonging to a particular character class.
+In Midgaard they're identical to all characters belonging to a particular character class.
 We've added code to emulate the older one-size-fits-all notion of leveling.

-- TriadCity has whole libraries of NPC behaviors, from multiple movement algorithms to complex hierarchies of abstract and concrete actions based on the concept of "Subsumption Architecture" derived from robotics.
+- TriadCity has whole libraries of NPC behaviors, from multiple movement algorithms to complex hierarchies of abstract and concrete actions based on the "Subsumption Architecture" we've borrowed from robotics.
 DikuMUD and CircleMUD had a handful of procedures driving their limited NPC behaviors.
-It was unnecessary for us to write anything new to emulate the older universe: we simply had to assign the appropriate algorithms from TriadCity's far larger libraries.
+It was unnecessary for us to write anything new to emulate the older universe: we simply had to assign the appropriate algorithms from TriadCity's far larger repertoire.

 - TriadCity's mazes are dynamic.
 At minimum they change at server boot; but they can also change during runtime.
 TriadCity has libraries of maze types and maze-generation algorithms underlying this variability — more than 30 maze-generation algorithms altogether.
-Mazes in DikuMUD and CircleMUD were static.
-We've left them that way: they're as they were in the original World files.
+Mazes in Midgaard are static, as they were in the original World files.

 - DikuMUD and CircleMUD had a 28-hour day and an 18-month year; TriadCity's are 24 and 12.
 Additionally the respective world clocks advance at different tempos compared to real world time.
 We've chosen not to emulate the DikuMUD time scales; thus time in our Midgaard is the same as in TriadCity.
 Shops which open and close at particular Midgaard times of day may be subtly different to the original.
 We don't think this is impactful enough to be worth changing.

-- Money in DikuMUD and CircleMUD had lesser value compared to TriadCity.
-Also in DikuMUD and CircleMUD coins had no weight, while in TriadCity they do; this means that in Midgaard you can potentially carry trillions of gold coins, while in TriadCity your strength attribute will limit how much loot you can lug.
-We've added code to implement weightless and inflated currency inside Midgaard; and separated the two banking systems.
+- Money in Midgaard has lesser value compared to TriadCity.
+Also Midgaard's gold coins have no weight, while TriadCity's Dinars definitely do; this means that in Midgaard you can potentially carry trillions of gold coins, while in TriadCity your strength attribute will limit how much loot you can lug.
+We've implemented weightless and inflated currency inside Midgaard; and separated the two banking systems.

-- The TriadCity command vocabulary is far larger than the others', but, there are some necessary Midgaard commands which were lacking, such as Quaff, Recite, Credits, and a few more.
-These have been added; and all commands are restricted to their correct Worlds.
+- The TriadCity command vocabulary is far larger than Midgaard's, but, there are some necessary Midgaard commands which have been added, such as Quaff, Recite, Credits, and a few more.

 - The older games had the concept of shops "producing" the Items they sell, meaning in practice certain merchants have unlimited quantities available.
 TriadCity has workshops and factories where Items are produced, then brought to the merchants who sell them.
 Merchants in TriadCity will run out of things to sell, and of Dinars to buy the things you offer them.
 That's rare in Midgaard.

-These really are just the highlights of a far longer list.
+These are the highlights of a far longer list.
 In hindsight we're quite chuffed over how close we've been able to get our emulation to the original.
-As you can see here, though, very many concepts remain distinct.

 Not yet a member?
 Sign up for free here.